jekyll/minima/_posts/2022-02-02-inner-compass.md

 - Everything in life happens for a good reason

+- You learn more from failure than from successs

 - Cut your losses, double down on what's working

 - Having a plan is important.
 Even if it is a bad plan

+- My worst day is still better than someone else's best day

+- If you want to get lucky, start by increasing your luck surface area

 - In a world full of distractions, the ability to do deep work is a superpower

 #### **Quotes**

+- Change happens automatically but for progress you need to work — Jess Sims

+- The greatest predictor of your future happiness is your happiness today.
+Carpe Diem — Karen Peacock

 - In the beginner's mind, there are many possibilities, in the expert's mind, there are a few — Shunryo Suzuki